philb56/Tic-Tac-Toe/README.md

 Player - understands whether to play X or 0
-Grid - controls the playing area eg knows which fields are available to play Turn - controls which player plays and terminates the game with a win or draw message
+Grid - controls the playing area eg knows which fields are available to play Turn - controls which player plays and terminates the game with a win or draw message Game - has knowledge of Player, Grid and Turn - controls the whole game

 How to run rspec tests & simplecov coverage stats